SonusArts Artists

 Mischa Greull

-Known for his expressive and mellow sound, Mischa Greull prefers to play works originally composed for the valveless natural horn, which therefore present a special tonal challenge to the performer.
-Important chamber music and solo works for horn were also composed in the transitional period (end of the 19th century) from the natural to the valved horn.
+Known for his expressive and soft sound, Mischa Greull prefers to play works that were originally composed for the valveless natural horn and therefore represent a particular tonal challenge for the performer.
+Important chamber music and solo works for horn were also written during the transition period (end of the 19th century) from the natural horn to the valved horn.
 These include the Horn Trio by Johannes Brahms, the Duo Adagio and Allegro by Robert Schumann and the Larghetto by Emmanuel Chabrier for horn and orchestra.

-Numerous chamber concerts on international stages with a wide variety of instrumentations from Brahm’s Trio to Mozart’s Gran Partita characterize his musical career.
-A close collaboration connects him with the Swiss Octet, the SWISS 5 and his horn trio with violinist Andreas Janke and pianist Seung-Yeun Huh.
-With the latter, a CD with works by Brahms, Schumann, Beethoven and Widmann was released in 2017.
+Numerous chamber concerts on international stages with a wide variety of instrumentations from Brahms Trio to Mozart’s Gran Partita characterize his musical career.
+He works closely with his colleagues in the wind quintet Swiss 5 and the pianist Seung-Yeun Huh.
+A CD with works by Brahms, Schumann, Beethoven and Widmann was released with the latter in 2017.